Meaning of Epic Music or Epic Orchestral Music

 How about trailers, movies and game soundtracks all in one place?

-(click on any playlist to be redirected to my playlist page)
+(click on one to be redirected to its dedicated page, or browse all my playlists)

 On… …the battlefield